COURSE PRICE: $30.00

-When assessment and examination are complete, review any therapeutic protocols with the client and provide a supportive and encouraging environment in which the client can seek help and get support.
+When assessment and examination are complete, review any therapeutic protocols with the patient and provide a supportive and encouraging environment in which the patient can seek help and get support.
 Be prepared to:

-It is also critical to understand and implement your facility’s established safety protocols.
+It is also critical to understand and implement the facility’s established safety protocols.

 In the case of spousal abuse, the Kentucky Revised Statute 209A.030 mandates that:

 In addition to mandatory reporting requirement laws, Kentucky nurses and other healthcare professionals should keep themselves informed of the current status of related statutes.
-Establish good communication with local law enforcement and judicial offices in order to stay abreast of any changes.
+Establishing good communication with local law enforcement and judicial offices in order to stay abreast of any changes is also recommended.

-Begin by believing any woman who admits being abused.
-She has shown trust and courage to disclose the facts.
+Healthcare professionals can begin by believing any patient who indicates she or he is being abused.
+The patient has shown trust and courage to disclose the facts.
 Skillful, nonjudgmental interviewing can help build trust and establish a therapeutic relationship.
-Holtz and Furniss (1993) developed the following guidelines for care of the abused woman:
+Holtz and Furniss (1993) developed the following guidelines for care of an abused woman:

 Healthcare agencies should maintain lists of local resources, including shelters and legal assistance.
 Be aware of the need to ask a victim if coming across such information is likely to upset the abuser.
 If at all possible, have available a concealable resource list for victims who need it.